vkresch/osi-encoder-decoder/README.md

 ## Usage

 #### Encode with seperator
-Encode ten OSI messages in the file `test_scenario.txt` which change the dimensions and the x-position of a stationary object over time:
+Encode ten OSI messages in the file `test_trace.txt` which change the dimensions and the x-position of a stationary object over time:
 ```python
 from osi3.osi_sensorview_pb2 import SensorView
 import struct